 Core Team Member & Founder

-Marie Dumont is a Florida native and a seasoned investigator with over three decades of paranormal and cryptid research experience.
-She founded the ‘Mid Florida Bigfoot Research Group’, a community-driven research organization with more than 9,500 members across Facebook, Instagram, and YouTube, dedicated to investigating Florida's Bigfoot and it's mysterious cousin, the Skunk Ape.
+Marie Dumont is a Florida native and a seasoned Bigfoot field researcher with over three decades of paranormal and cryptid investigation research experience.
+She founded the ‘Mid Florida Bigfoot Research Group’, a community-driven research organization with more than 12,000 members across Facebook, Instagram, and YouTube, dedicated to investigating Florida's Bigfoot and it's mysterious cousin, the Skunk Ape.
 Her group serves as a resource hub for Florida witnesses and researchers to report encounters confidentially and collaboratively.

 Marie is also the founder of the 'Mid Florida Bigfoot Research Team'.
 Through her team, she's building a structured, credible effort to investigate, protect, and understand these enigmatic creatures and their threatened habitats.

 Marie's natural creativity and artistic eye give her a unique advantage in spotting what doesn’t belong in the wild.
-Beyond field research, she also manages all aspects of the team’s public relations, documentation, social media, events, video content, and research outings.
+Beyond field research, she also manages all aspects of the team’s public relations which includes research documentation, website, social media, presentations, event planning, conferences, podcasts, meetings, video content, campout events, and research outings.

 Core Team Member